henriksommerfeld/blog-hugo/content/article/2025-02-14-test-in-transaction-with-hono/index.md

 categories: [coding]
 ---

 I'm currently working on a service that's basically an {{<API />}} implemented in [Hono][1] running on [NodeJs][2] backed by a [Postgres][3] database.
 Since we prefer to implement data validation as close to the source as possible in my team, we need a way to test the whole service with the database included, rather than mocked.
-See my previous post [Databases as a Dev Tool][4] for an expanded description of this thinking.
+See my previous post [Databases as a Dev Tool][4] for a more detailed explanation of this way of thinking.

 ## The code to test